Traditional Vietnamese medicine

 Traditional Vietnamese medicine (Y học Cổ truyền Việt Nam), also known as Southern Herbology (Thuốc Nam) is a traditional medicine practiced by Vietnamese people.
 It is influenced by traditional Chinese medicine.
 The other traditional medicine that is also practiced in Vietnam is traditional Chinese medicine (Trung Y), also known as Northern Herbology (Thuốc Bắc).
-Thuốc Nam is one of two kinds of folk remedies known to villagers, the other being the traditional exercise dưỡng sinh.
+Thuốc Nam is one of two kinds of folk remedies known to villagers, the other being the traditional breathing exercise dưỡng sinh.

 Defining principles

 Traditional Vietnamese medicine differs from traditional Chinese medicine in which it relies wholly on native ingredients which are then used in their fresh state or simply dried.
 Vietnamese medicine typically does not require complicated decoction seen in Chinese medicine.

-Even common herbs and vegetables like rau răm, kinh giới, cải cúc, rau muống are used.
+Even common herbs and vegetables like rau răm (Vietnamese coriander), kinh giới (Vietnamese balm), cải cúc (crowndaisy), rau muống (water spinach) are used.
 The flowers of Magnolia champaca, Jasminum sambac are also employed for their pharmacologic properties.
 Animal products like silkworms are infrequently used.

 In addition to ingested preparations, ointments and poultice are also part of the repertoire, along with steaming therapy (xông hơi).